antpass79/cardiology-bullseye-using-drawable-surface/README.md

-# cardiology-bullseye
+# cardiology-bullseye using drawable-surface

+the drawable-surface is a component that provides to create objects on a canvas.
+In order to show how it works, the bull-eye project is developed.

 Bullseye is a component used in echocardiology.
-This component is written in Angular 2 and updated to Angular 7.
+This component is written in Angular 8.
-Refactoring must be done.

 ## Run